16 Wedding Gloves That Are the Epitome of Glamour

 We love the personalized element of these exquisite fingerless wedding gloves.
 You can have a special saying embroidered in silk thread on the ethereal tulle fabric for your wedding day or even for your engagement photos.
 Either way, you'll cherish these sentimental gloves forever.

-Incorporate a hint of shimmer into your bridal ensemble with these fancy Nana Jacqueline wedding gloves.
-The enchanting pair is adorned with glittering rhinestones for a breathtaking wedding accessory you won't want to take off.
+Incorporate a hint of shimmer into your bridal ensemble with these fancy satin wedding gloves.
+The enchanting pair is adorned with glittering rhinestones that seal a chic cut-out design for a breathtaking wedding accessory you won't want to take off.

 16. Cornelia James Desdemona Silk Opera Glove with Mousquetaire in White